Visual Basic 2005 Enumerations

 End Select

-In the above code, we check whether the user has selected an account which is equal to AccountCategory enumerator member – Creditor.
+In the above code, we check whether the user has selected an account, and then assign AccountCategory enumerator member - Creditor or Debtor, to a variable AccountCat of the AccForm.

 The advantage of using enumerations is that we can manipulate meaningful names instead of numeric constants.
 This makes your vb code less prone to errors and far easier to understand.